Many families struggle with the internal debate on whether they want more children.

 We never desired to have children back to back.

-Having an only child was becoming way more attractive than before.
+Having an only child was becoming way more attractive than before once we were in the thick of postpartum.

 My instinct to stop with my daughter grew more concrete with time, and my husband felt the same.